Luisito3107/Gunther/README.md

 	 - *Local file (Discord attachment, metadata tags supported)*
 		- File types: MP3, MP4, FLAC, WAV, AAC and OGG
 		- Tag formats: ID3 (most common), APE, ASF, EXIF 2.3, iTunes, RIFF, Vorbis comment
+ - Autoplay: play a mix of similar songs when the current queue ends.
+See `/autoplay` slash command.
- - Support for all Discord Activities (some may require the server to have Nitro)
+ - Support for all Discord Activities (some may require the server to have Nitro).
+See `/games` and `/youtube` slash commands.
 	 - *YouTube Together*
 	 - *Poker night*
 	 - *Chess in the Park*